 Type of Work

-Interior residential painting is generally lower risk than exterior work, commercial painting, or industrial coatings.
-Work at height, spray painting, and lead paint removal attract higher premiums due to increased risk.
+Interior residential painting sits at the lower end of the risk scale.
+Exterior work, commercial painting, industrial coatings, working at height above three metres, and lead paint removal all attract higher premiums due to increased hazard exposure.

 💰